Curves on Frobenius nonclassical loci of hypersurfaces: Properties of a class of Frobenius nonclassical hypersurfaces

 \section{Properties of a class of Frobenius nonclassical hypersurfaces}

 In this section, we will investigate certain Frobenius nonclassical hypersurfaces defined over $\fq$.
-More precisely, we will assume that $\s \subset \p^n$ is an $\fq$-Frobenius nonclassical hypersurface satisfying the following property: \begin{itemize} \item [(A)] The Gauss map $\Gamma$ of $\s$ admits coordinates of the form $\Gamma=(U_0^{p^r}:\cdots:U_n^{p^r})$ with $r>0$, where $(U_0:\ldots:U_n)$ is a generically finite and separable morphism. \end{itemize}
+More precisely, we will assume that $\s \subset \p^n$ is an $\fq$-Frobenius nonclassical hypersurface satisfying the following property: \begin{itemize} \item [(A)] The Gauss map $\Gamma$ of $\s$ admits coordinates of the form $\Gamma=(U_0^{p^r}:\cdots:U_n^{p^r})$ with $r>0$, where $(U_0:\ldots:U_n)$ is a generically finite and separable rational map. \end{itemize}

 As far as the authors know, all known examples of Frobenius nonclassical hypersurfaces with generically finite Gauss map satisfy property (A) above.
 Our first result provides a bound for the inseparable degree of $\Gamma$.